-PTSD pain and challenges stemming from ignorant people can either make us stronger, or on the other hand, cause additional harm to those facing the realities of PTSD and CPTSD.
+PTSD pain and challenges stemming from ignorant people can either make us stronger, or on the other hand, cause worse harm.

 This post has triggering content.
-I.E. Severe Symptoms, Hopelessness, Depression, Rudeness, Reminder of PTSD Diagnosis, Suicide, PTSD pain and sufferring.
+I.E. Severe Symptoms, Hopelessness, Depression, Invalidation, Reminder of PTSD Diagnosis, Suicide, PTSD pain and suffering.

-Often times I get the honor of meeting really fantastic people facing Post Traumatic Stress Disorder (PTSD).
+Often times I am honored to connect with really fantastic people facing Post Traumatic Stress Disorder (PTSD).

 This includes individual PTSD survivors, Spouses with a partner who has this invisible disease, and friends and other members of the family.
 Due to the fact that I dedicate time to my social media channels; Facebook, Twitter, Instagram, Pinterest, and Quora, I meet so many people affected by PTSD.
 Directly and indirectly.
 Then again, there are still so many that I meet who haven’t even heard of PTSD.
 Either way, I am very passionate about increasing awareness of PTSD pain, and support, and by the same token, I absolutely love my role as a mentor to spouses and significant others.

 There’s a small handful that still reach out to me via private messaging on PTSDWifey’s Facebook page.
 Generally, when they are distressed, as well as wanting to share positive experiences with me.
 I hear some of the most heartwarming stories.
 And providing someone a beacon of light when they find themselves so lost they can’t see, is rewarding – It’s what PTSDWifey was created for.

 Sharing our personal experiences, good and bad, makes the feeling of isolation less dominant, because, hey, you truly aren’t alone, and more importantly others who speak the same English!
 They know exactly what you are talking about, going through, and understand PTSD pain, symptoms, relationship know-how, and you without any judgments.